cieslarmichal/faker-cxx/README.md

 ## Usage and Documentation

 To properly use Faker C++ you must first consume the Faker library (see Consuming Library with CMake).
-Once that is done, you need to include the proper header files depending on the module you wish to generate data from or use general include file `faker-cxx/Faker.h`.
+Once that is done, you need to include the proper [header](https://cieslarmichal.github.io/faker-cxx/files.html) file depending on the module you wish to generate data from or use general include file `faker-cxx/Faker.h`.
-The module header file names can be found in [docs](https://cieslarmichal.github.io/faker-cxx).

 Below is an example of how to use Faker C++ in your code.